sbalmt/xcheme/documents/operators.md

 operand then operand else operand
 ```

-The `else` part of the syntax can be omitted when it's not necessary, although in this case is better to use the `and` operation.
+The `else` part of the syntax can be omitted when it's not necessary, although in this case is better to use an `and` operation.

 Syntax: